-If you want to correct misaligned or crooked teeth without the barriers of metal braces, Invisalign could be a great choice for you to develop a brighter, straighter smile and get a great confidence boost, too.
-While there are a few mild side effects, each of them is easy enough to correct and do improve as your treatment progresses.
-As each case if unique, the only way to know for sure if it is the most suitable option is to book a consultation with a specialist orthodontist who can analyse your unique needs and offer treatment options relevant to you.
+If you want to correct misaligned or crooked teeth without the barriers of metal braces, Invisalign could be a suitable choice for you to develop a brighter, straighter smile and get a great confidence boost, too.
+It is, however not the only option.
+The best way to determine your options is a consultation with a specialist orthodontist who can analyse your unique needs and offer treatment options relevant to you.

-Book a free Invisalign assessment and find out more about the benefits of Invisalign treatment at Fine Orthodontics.
+Book a free Invisalign assessment* and find out more about Invisalign and other applicable treatment options at Fine Orthodontics.

 * Terms and conditions for the free assessment: The appointment is intended to provide you with general information to help decide if Invisalign may be suitable for you.
 Includes clinical photos but not radiographs.
 No further free appointments booked if this one is missed.